What is an Impulse Response Function?

 An impulse response function calculated from, for example, a Z-parameter does not have the same physical meaning as the impulse response calculated from, for example, the channel’s S-parameters.
 In fact, they don’t even have the same units!
 For example, the impulse response function calculated from a Z-parameter has units of Ohms/s.
 Perhaps the most important point a newer SI engineer may not understand is: the impulse response function does not tell you how that the impedance or any other system parameter varies in time (we’re dealing with an LTI system, so of course the impedance is not time-dependent by definition).
 Any impulse response function has a precise mathematical meaning that should not be taken literally as a physical interpretation.

 What about cascaded networks?
 If you’re familiar with electrical network theory, then you know that a parameter matrix for a cascaded network can be found by multiplying together the matrices for individual networks.
-Just as an example, consider the S-parameters for two networks (A connected B).
-The equivalent matrix for a signal passing from input → A → B → output is just the product of the respective S-parameter matrices, as shown below.
+However, for S-parameters, we need to convert to either T-parameters of ABCD parameters, and multiply the matrices for these new network parameters, and convert back to the S-parameters for the cascaded network.
+Just as an example, consider the ABCD-parameters for two networks (A connected to B).
+The equivalent matrix for a signal passing from input → A → B → output is just the product of the respective ABCD-parameter matrices, as shown below.

 What About Causality?

 The above discussion has momentarily ignored a crucial point of signal integrity simulations and modeling channel responses.
 This point is around causality.
 Basically, causality states that a channel can only respond to a signal after the signal has entered the channel.